-T-Shirts have been around for over 100 years and during that time, many great T-Shirt designs have both come and gone.
-Some of the most iconic logos and statements have been printed onto T-Shirts for fans to wear with pride and show off their favourite designs, bands, films and more to everyone that they meet.
+T Shirts have been around for over 100 years and during that time, many great T shirt printing designs have both come and gone.
+Some of the most iconic logos and statements have been printed onto T shirts and personalised clothing for fans to wear with pride and show off their favourite designs, bands, films and more to everyone that they meet.

-We’ve talked previously about how to design your own T-Shirt and, to help provide more inspiration, I’ve rounded up the top 10 most iconic T-Shirts of all time to give you an idea of what it takes to create the perfect printed T-Shirt.
+We’ve talked previously about how to design your own T Shirt and, to help provide more inspiration, I’ve rounded up the top 10 most iconic T Shirts of all time to give you an idea of what it takes to create the perfect personalised t shirt.
 So, without any further delay – let’s take a look!

 Since the ‘Choose Life’ T-Shirt, we’ve seen many social issues raised in the form of printed T-Shirt as a way of promoting a cause or a charity.